francescogerardomarra/its/modulo27/39_rest_hello_world.md

 - Review the response status codes and add more specific status codes based on different error conditions.

 ## 4. **Validation and Constraints**
-While Java Bean validation is being used in request DTOs (e.g., `@NotBlank`, `@Size`, `@Email`), the validation is not comprehensive enough.
+While Java Bean validation is being used in request DTOs (e.g. `@NotBlank`, `@Size`, `@Email`), the validation is not comprehensive enough.
 For instance:
 - There is no validation on the `quantity` field in the `AddItemToOrderRequest` class to ensure it's greater than zero.
 - Some request parameters (like `userId` in order creation) may benefit from more specific constraints or checks.

 **To Do:**
 - Enhance validation annotations on request DTOs to cover all required fields and logical constraints.
-- Ensure that custom validation logic is implemented for complex cases (e.g., item availability).
+- Ensure that custom validation logic is implemented for complex cases (e.g. item availability).

 ## 5. **Error Responses**
 Currently, error responses are minimal and only return a basic message.
 For better user experience and debugging, detailed error responses should be returned, including: